The bullet hit the dummy at the opposite end of the long room. It went through the centre of the forehead.

 "Silence must fall," Kovarian hissed, and her thin mouth twisted with obvious satisfaction.
 "What else must you do?"
 At that, the girl hesitated, and Kovarian's hand darted out to grab the girl's shoulder tightly, her nails digging in.
 "What else?"

 "There is no sorry.
 There is only success and failure.
 She must be taken care of if she also knows his secret.
-Silence her, capture her, kill her, to be honest, we don't care."
+Silence her, capture her, kill her, or be positive she is ignorant, to be honest we don't care."
 Madame Kovarian rolled her eyes.
 "It's the Doctor that's important.
 He's the one that's dangerous.
 But that woman is a risk.
 Neutralise her.
 And kill him.
-River Song failed us a long time ago, you are our last hope.
+River Song failed us a long time ago.
+You are our last hope.
 To kill the Doctor, and neutralise his companion."
 As she spoke, one of the agents of the Silence emerged out of the shadows next to her.
 The little girl stared at it with wide, frightened eyes as Kovarian continued to speak.
 "Neutralise her.
 Kill him."

-And when they both returned to the shadows, the girl remained in the small pool of light the room had, staring at the practice dummies all around the room as she raised the gun again.
+When they both returned to the shadows, the girl remained in the small pool of light the centre of the room possessed, staring at the practice dummies all around the room as she raised the gun again.